torognes/vsearch/README.md

 It appears that there are differences in usearch between the searches performed by the `--usearch_global` command and the clustering commands.
 Notably, it appears like `--usearch_global` simply ignores the options `--wordlength`, `--slots` and `--pattern`, while the clustering commands takes them into account.
 VSEARCH supports the `--wordlength` option for kmer lengths from 3 to 15, but the options `--slots` and `--pattern` are ignored.

-**Output formats:** Almost all output options of usearch are supported.
-The output can be written in different formats specified with the `--alnout`, `--blast6out`, `--fastapairs`, `--uc` and the flexible format specified with the `--userout` and `--userfields` options.
-Also the `--matched`, `--notmatched`, `--dbmatched` and `--dbnotmatched` FASTA output files are supported as well as the `--consout` and `--msaout` clustering output options.
-The only exception is the `--cons_truncate` which is not supported yet.
+**Output formats:** All output options of usearch are supported.

-**Alignment:** VSEARCH uses a 8-way 16-bit SIMD vectorized full dynamic programming algorithm (Needleman-Wunsch), an adaptation of the method described by Rognes (2011), for the global alignments instead of the less sensitive default procedure employed by USEARCH involving seeding, extension and banded dynamic programming.
+**Alignment:** VSEARCH uses a 8-way 16-bit SIMD vectorized implementation of the full dynamic programming algorithm (Needleman-Wunsch) for global sequence alignment.
+It is an adaptation of the method described by Rognes (2011).
+USEARCH by default uses heuristic procedure involving seeding, extension and banded dynamic programming.
 If the `--fulldp` option is specified to USEARCH it will also use a full dynamic programming approach, but USEARCH is then considerably slower.

-**Accuracy:** The accuracy of VSEARCH searches has been assessed and compared to USEARCH version 7.0.1090.
+**Search Accuracy:** The accuracy of VSEARCH searches has been assessed and compared to USEARCH version 7.0.1090.
 The Rfam 11.0 database was used for the assessment, as described on the [USEARCH website](http://drive5.com/usearch/benchmark_rfam.html).
 A similar procedure was described in the USEARCH paper using the Rfam 9.1 database.

 The database was initially shuffled.
 Then the first sequence from each of the 2085 Rfam families with at least two members was selected as queries while the rest was used as the database.
 The ability of VSEARCH and USEARCH to identify another member of the same family as the top hit was measured, and then recall and precision was calculated.